-However, the recession has triggered economic difficulties for millions, and so this Christmas poses a challenge to wellbeing.
-To alleviate the pressures of financial hardship, we’ve compiled a list of affordable, joyful presents that you can be proud to gift to your friends and family.
+However, current economic circumstances have triggered economic difficulties for millions, which can make gifting an emotional and difficult experience.
+To alleviate some of that pressure, we’ve compiled a list of affordable, joyful presents that you can be proud to gift to your friends and family.

-- Be their sitter: It can be costly to hire house-, pet- or baby-sitters, so it’s a huge weight off their shoulders if you save them the time and cost of organising this when they’re away.
+- Be their sitter: It can be costly to hire house/pet/baby-sitters, so it’s a huge weight off their shoulders if you save them the time and cost of organising this when they’re away.

 - Give to charity: It’s been repeatedly shown that contributing to a cause bigger than ourselves improves our wellbeing, check out this list of meaningful donations which includes providing vaccines, ending domestic violence and protecting endangered species.

 - Hit the kitchen: If you’re a keen cook, you may already have some of the ingredients required to bake a scrumptious granola or even whip up a BBQ sauce.
 You could even frame an old family recipe!

 - Create a playlist: As ‘music is the literature of the heart’, consider compiling their top songs whether it’s a nostalgic piece from their childhood, or score from their favourite film.
 Playlists can take a while to create, so the recipient will be deeply grateful you’ve taken the time to curate a personal soundtrack!